Pet photography is a fun and profitable photography business niche that lets you to combine a love of photography with a love of animals.

 (photo courtesy City Dog Photography)

 If you haven't seen it yet, check out the Haute dog magazine template.
-It’s filled with pre-written articles content and ads to maximize your marketing efforts.
+It’s filled with pre-written articles content and ads to maximize your photography marketing efforts.
 Take for example the article inside titled, "The Top 10 Tips for a Pawsitive Photo Session".
 It's perfect to use as something to entice pet owners to sign up for your e-mail list.
-Just isolate these pages and turn them into a .pdf.
+Just isolate these template pages and turn them into a .pdf.
 Offer prospects the article as a free digital download in exchange for an e-mail address sign up.
 Once they opt-in, segment your email database to place the opt-ins from this download onto a “pet friendly” email marketing list.
 Build an email campaign for your pet photography business.
 That way, these interested pet owners are only receiving content that is relevant and interesting to them.

 If you have a contact who owns a boutique pet store specializing in doggie apparel and grooming – do a makeover special.
 Clients purchase an outfit or a spa treatment at the pet boutique and get a percentage off a pet photo shoot.

 This is where the photography magazine template comes in.
 Use it to promote the partnership!
 The Pet Photography Welcome Guide lets you customize the content, contact info, the ads and the portfolio of images.
 You can’t sell what prospects can’t see.
 Print them out and set them in your office, in the various boutiques and don’t forget to promote it on your website and in your email marketing campaign that you created just for pet owners!

 Tip: Don’t print out 500 copies (unless you’ve managed to secure that many partnerships – go you!)
 Start with a handful of magazines printed at a lab like McKenna Pro where you can print a batch of 10 or 20 at a time.